Protection & Prevention

 - Booster: Leptospirosis (Optional)

-- Neuter (male) - Neutering your male dog will help to prevent them from fathering unwanted puppies and protect them from a number of serious diseases like some kinds of cancer.
-Your male dog's risk of exhibiting problematic behaviors like aggresison or roaming will also be significantly reduced.
+Neuter (male) -Neutering your male cat or dog will help to prevent them from fathering unwanted puppies and protect them from a number of serious diseases like some kinds of cancer.
+The risk of exhibiting problematic behaviors like aggression or roaming will also be significantly reduced.

 Parasite Prevention

 Parasites can pose a serious health risk to animals and people in the Des Moines area.
-If untreated, parasites can also threaten the life of your dog, cat or exotic pet.
+If untreated, parasites can also threaten the life of your dog or cat.
 In some instances, these health issues are even transmissible to other pets or people living in your home.
 Our parasite prevention treatments can help to protect your pet from any of the following common parasites.

 Fleas

-Fleas are external parasites that feed on the blood of birds and mammals.
+Fleas are external parasites that feed on the blood of mammals.
 Left untreated, fleas can quickly spread throughout your household.

 Ticks